stochasticai/xTuring/README.md

 You can check out the [LLaMA INT4 fine-tuning example](examples/int4_finetuning/LLaMA_lora_int4.ipynb) to see how it works.

-Please ensure you have obtained the correct license to use the LLaMA weights.
+Please make sure you have acquired the appropriate license to use the LLaMA weights.

 ## 📈 Roadmap
 - [x] Support for LLaMA, GPT-J, GPT-2, OPT, Cerebras-GPT, Galactica and Bloom models